jdeboer/ganalytics/README.md

   * Click *OK*, then *OK* again.
 Log-off windows then log-on again, or simply restart.

 ### 4. Authenticate while attempting your first query with ganalytics
   * To perform a basic query, you will need to obtain your Google Analytics **profile ID**.
-This can be accessed via the Admin page in Google Analytics under *"Profile Settings"*, or by simply copying from the browser's address bar when viewing a report in Google Analytics; look for the digits between the letter **"p"** and trailing **"/"**, e.g. ".../a11111111w22222222p33333333/".
+This can be accessed via the Admin page in Google Analytics under *"Profile Settings"*, or by simply copying from the browser's address bar when viewing a report in Google Analytics; look for the digits between the letter **"p"** and trailing **"/"**, e.g. `.../a11111111w22222222p33333333/` has a profile ID of `33333333`.
 Note: a function for accessing this from within R will be available in the near future.
   * Return back to R and execute the following, remembering to substitute `profile_id` with the profile ID you noted down.
 (Please be aware that a small file will be saved to your home directory ("My Documents" in Windows) containing your new reusable authentication token):

 a. **If you completed step 3**: